 Chris Farley was born in Madison, Wisconsin in 1964.
 He was a very successful American comedian and actor.
 Farley is remembered for his acting on shows like "Saturday Night Live" and in movies like "Beverly Hills Ninja," "Tommy Boy" and more.

-Bessie Coleman wanted to be a pilot at a young age, but African-Americans had no flight-school opportunities in the early 1900s.
-That didn't stop Bessie Coleman from earning a pilot’s license and instantly becoming an inspiration for many people.
+African Americans had no flight school opportunities in the early 1900s, but that didn't stop Bessie Coleman from earning a pilot’s license and becoming an inspiration for many people.

-In the early 1900s, Audrey Munson was one of the most sought after models in New York.
-Her fame brought her offers to be in the film industry, however scandals and unfortunate circumstances destroyed her career.
+In the early 1900s, Audrey Munson was one of the most sought-after models in New York.
+Her fame brought her offers from the film industry; however, scandals and unfortunate circumstances destroyed her career.

-Joshua Norton’s failed business deal financially devastated him.
-In 1859, he declared himself Emperor of the United States.
-Citizens of San Francisco made him a celebrity.
-He got free theater tickets, ferry rides, his own currency, made official proclamations and more.
+In 1859, Joshua Norton declared himself Emperor Norton of the United States.
+He had his own currency, made official proclamations and more.

 Nellie Bly was one of the first female investigative journalists in the United States.
 She went undercover at an insane asylum to expose the serious abuse of patients.
 In 1889, she traveled around the world by herself in just 72 days.
 An amazing accomplishment for a female at the time.